"Culture is a like dropping an Alka-seltzer into a glass - you don't see it, but somehow it does something."

 Want to develop your cultural awareness and give yourself a competitive advantage?

-Then enrol in our comprehensive certified online cultural awareness course; equipping business professionals from all disciplines, with a detailed understanding of the impact of culture on the international work place and strategies to help them navigate culture regardless of where they might be working in the world or who they might be working with.
+Then enrol in our comprehensive online cultural competence course; equipping business professionals from all disciplines, with a detailed understanding of the impact of culture on the international work place and strategies to help them navigate culture regardless of where they might be working in the world or who they might be working with.

 Trusted by multinationals and SME alike, this certified, eLearning cultural training course is accessible via all devices; allowing learners to dip in and out of the training at ease.
 It's also jam packed with quizzes, case studies and essential intercultural resources.